-Transfers are used to move Education Special Purpose Local Option Sales Tax (ESPLOST) funds in excess of debt requirements collected by the debt service fund to the capital projects fund.
+Transfers are used to move Education Special Purpose Local Option Sales Tax (ESPLOST) revenues collected by the capital projects fund to the debt service fund for payment of debt service associated with the ESPLOST referendum.
+A one-time transfer was also made from the general fund to the debt service fund to pay a principal debt payment.